David Cronenberg: 2005–present: Resurgence

 In 2012, his film Cosmopolis competed for the Palme d'Or at the 2012 Cannes Film Festival.

 Filming for Cronenberg's next film, a satire drama entitled Maps to the Stars (2014)—with Julianne Moore, Mia Wasikowska, John Cusack, and Robert Pattinson—began on July 8, 2013, in Toronto, Ontario and Los Angeles.
 This was the first time Cronenberg filmed in the United States.
 On June 26, 2014, Cronenberg's short film The Nest was published on YouTube.
 The film was commissioned for "David Cronenberg – The Exhibition" at EYE Film Institute in Amsterdam and was available on YouTube for the duration of the exhibition, until September 14, 2014.
 Also in 2014, Cronenberg published his first novel, Consumed.
 In a May 2016 interview, Viggo Mortensen revealed that Cronenberg is considering retiring due to difficulty financing his film projects.

 Cronenberg appears as himself in the minute-long short film The Death of David Cronenberg, shot by his daughter Caitlin, which was released digitally on September 19, 2021.
 In February 2021, Mortensen said Cronenberg had refined an older script he had written and hoped to film it with Mortensen that summer.
 He further hinted that it is a "strange film noir" and resembles Cronenberg's earlier body horror films.
 In April 2021, the title was revealed to be Crimes of the Future.
 It was shot in Greece during the summer of 2021, and competed for the Palme d'Or at the 2022 Cannes Film Festival.
 Cronenberg's next film The Shrouds premiered at the 2024 Cannes Film Festival in competition, and was released theatrically in September 2024.

+In 2026, Cronenberg was featured on the song “No One Lasts Forever” on the Charli XCX album Music, Fashion, Film.